 If in the last 12 months, employees have not had opportunities to learn and grow, then something needs to change quickly.
 Either employees are not perceiving the growth opportunities that do already exist or they don’t value them or there aren’t any.
 Either way, engagement will continue to suffer until this area is resolved.

 It’s one thing to take the survey, it’s another to do something with it.
-Here’s a checklist of five next steps and best practices once you’ve taken the engagement survey.
+Make sure to maximize your engagement survey by designing powerful action steps.